 Winning content, digital word-of-mouth and additional business

 Many international hospitality businesses are adjusting their target persona in terms of the Chinese tourists.
 In our recent article, we wrote about how smaller Tier 2 cities, female decision-makers and tourists born after 1990 are becoming increasingly important.
 Therefore, your content strategy should also be attuned to these developments.
 The good news is that these tourists are definitely worth a long-term investment as outbound travel is projected to remain strong.
 For example, the number of Chinese tourists travelling to the Gulf Cooperation Council region expected to increase 81 percent from 1.6 million in 2018 to 2.9 million in 2022.

 In our opinion, it is pretty intuitive to understand how Chinese tourists are considering their travel options.
 Like the rest of the world, they seek relevant information in line with their interests and sceptical about any information that they find online and are more inclined to trust this information upon seeing videos (greater transparency) and third-party reviews.

 The tricky part is for an international business is to possess a professional grasp of the Chinese language and culture to navigate the Chinese digital ecosystem to find out tourists’ specific interests, create the corresponding content and share in the appropriate digital channels.
 Our team specializes in a customer journey approach (inspiration, planning, booking, experience, and advocacy) to build a bridge to your target segment of Chinese tourists and boost your hospitality brand’s business.
-If you are keen to get started, get in touch now!

 We just sent you an email.
 Please click the link in the email to confirm your subscription!